top of page

 What to Consider When Choosing Between Fixed and Variable Annuities

-4. How Much Retirement Income Do You Need?: This depends on your lifestyle, expenses, and other sources of income like Social Security or pensions.
+Finally, think about how much retirement income you need.
+This figure varies based on your lifestyle, expenses, and other income sources like Social Security or pensions.

 Curious About Planning for Retirement?